 In much the same way that breaking your aero position compromises your momentum, drafting is the classic way to avoid losing momentum and can be used to slingshot passed another rider, especially in a sprint or attack.
 The slingshot is to ride up behind another rider with help from his draft, then use the momentum to sprint past.
 It’s also called dropping the wheel.

-While I’ve been talking about tactics for moving around and off the front of the bunch, these are all based off other riders.
+While I’ve been talking about tactics for moving around and off the front of the bunch, these are all based on other riders.
 Where skills for keeping momentum on downhills requires more intrinsic actions.
 Downhills are the obvious places for momentum.
 There is no need to work as hard going downhill as there is going uphill.
 I understand though that you don’t want to lose touch with other riders or lose significant amounts of time.
 Without focusing on working hard I have a list of quick ways to maintain momentum on the downhills.
 Specifically in braking, cornering and steering.

 - Wash off your speed before the middle of the corner

 - Feathering or pulsing the brakes rather than slamming them on use less energy to get up to speed again

 - Use your body as a way to slow down by moving out of an aero tuck